Halszka Wasilewska (soldier)

 Halszka Wasilewska, sometimes called Halina, (21 March 1899 – 8 February 1961), WW2 nom-de-guerre Krystyna, was one of the first women to attain the rank of Major in the Polish Armed Forces.

 She was a Legionnaire in the First World War and the subsequent Polish-Soviet War in 1920.
 She participated in the battle for Lwów and in the Polish-Ukrainian War.
 As an officer, she had special responsibility for training in the women's Polish Armed Forces during the interbellum.
 With the outbreak of the Second World War, she directed training for the women in the Polish Underground Army.
 She was captured and tortured by the Nazis and held in Ravensbrück concentration camp for two years.
-After liberation she rose to the rank of Major of the Women's forces in General Maczek's 1st Armoured Division in post-war Germany.
+After liberation she rose to the rank of Major of the Women's forces in General Maczek's 1st Armoured Division in postwar Germany.

 She was the elder sister of the communist activist Wanda Wasilewska, who has overshadowed her in history.

-Background
+Early life and education

 Halszka was first of the three daughters of Wanda (née Zieleniewska) and her husband, Leon Wasilewski, later to be first foreign minister of the Second Republic of Poland.
 Her father, who originally came from the Polish community in Saint Petersburg, met his future wife, Wanda, at Lwów University where they were both students.
-He however dropped out of his course and became involved in the Polish independence movement, setting up his own "university programme", in the words of his biographer, Stoczewska.
+He dropped out of his course and became involved in the Polish independence movement, setting up his own "university programme", in the words of his biographer, Stoczewska.
 After meeting Józef Piłsudski in the mid 1890s, he joined the Polish Socialist Party and became an activist.
-The movement operated across international frontiers with its main groupings centred at the time on Zurich and London.
+The movement operated across international frontiers with its main groupings centred at the time on Zürich and London.
 Wasilewski became the editor of the Whitechapel-based political review, "Przedświt" ("Pre-Dawn").
 He and his wife lived in Leytonstone between 1898 and 1903 in a house called "Lingwood", where many leading Polish activists would meet and where Piłsudski stayed after his escape from St. Petersburg.

-Halszka was born on board a Tilbury-bound ship as her parents were returning home from a European trip and her birth was registered in London.
+Halszka Wasilewska was born on board a Tilbury-bound ship as her parents were returning home from a European trip and her birth was registered in London.
 She spent her early childhood in the tightly-knit Polish community of political activists in London.
 After her father was recalled back to mainland Europe in 1903, prior to the 1905 Russian Revolution and the Polish insurrection of that year, the family left England and went to Galicia, but first to Vienna then to Kraków where Halszka spent the rest of her childhood and where her two younger sisters, Wanda and Zofia Aldona were born.

-She went on to Jan Kazimierz University in Lwów, her parents' Alma mater, completing course work in Philosophy to gain an Absolutorium, without collecting her degree.
+Wasilewska went on to Jan Kazimierz University in Lwów, her parents' Alma mater, completing course work in Philosophy to gain an Absolutorium, without collecting her degree.
 She then did a specialism in biology and became a teacher in a girls' gymnasium in Lwów.
 Her married name was Niemiec.